-- 1. Objective: Camp Jotoni will provide Extended School Year in a camp based setting. - o Due Date: 07/01/2017 - Person Responsible: Director of Camp Jotoni - Metric: Contract to provide services, private enrollment; - Measurement: Launch of services, enrollment - Achieved: - 2.
-Objective: Camp Jotoni will initiate an outreach program to increase volunteerism. - o Due Date: 07/01/2014 - Person Responsible: Director of Camp Jotoni - o Metric: Launch of outreach materials in conjunction with development - o Measurement: Number of volunteers - Achieved - 3.
-Objective: Private Revenue Growth will increase by 5% each year for the next 5 years - Due Date: 07/01/2014 and on going - o Person Responsible: Director of Camp Jotoni; Executive Staff - o Metric: Revenue statements - o Measurement: 5% increase from private enrollment and or unrestricted funders - Achieved: - 4.
-Objective: Provide Respite opportunities outside the Summer Camp Program - o Due Date: 07/01/2015 and on going - o Person Responsible: Director of Camp Jotoni; Executive Staff - Metric: Respite EnrollmentsMeasurement: Launch of Services - Achieved:
+- 1. Objective: Camp Jotoni will provide Extended School Year in a camp based setting. - Due Date: 07/01/2017 - Person Responsible: Director of Camp Jotoni - o Metric: Contract to provide services, private enrollment; - Measurement: Launch of services, enrollment - o Achieved: - 2.
+Objective: Camp Jotoni will initiate an outreach program to increase volunteerism. - o Due Date: 07/01/2014 and on-going - Person Responsible: Director of Camp Jotoni - o Metric: Launch of outreach materials in conjunction with development - Measurement: Number of volunteers - Achieved - 3.
+Objective: Private Revenue Growth will increase by 5% each year for the next 5 years - o Due Date: 09/01/2014 and on going - o Person Responsible: Director of Camp Jotoni; Executive Staff - o Metric: Revenue statements - Measurement: 5% increase from private enrollment and or unrestricted funders - Achieved:

-- Pockets of parents meet throughout the region, state, and nation.
+- 1950 Pockets of parents meet throughout the region, state, and nation.
 A movement begins.
 The Arc is founded in Minnesota. - 1959 Research in intellectual and developmental disabilities is presented by Elizabeth Boggs, Ph.D., a brochure produced by the Research Fund, is distributed to all chapters of The Arc.
 The Arc intensifies its advocacy for research and asks Congress for full support for an International Research Plan.